sourcegraph/handbook/content/departments/engineering/dev/process/incidents/playbooks/ci.md

 #### Actions

 1. Inspect [webhooks status](https://github.com/sourcegraph/sourcegraph/settings/hooks) on the `sourcegraph/sourcegraph` repository settings
-1. If you're not authorized to see this page, ping `@devinfra-support` or escalate to `@github-owners`.
+1. If you're not authorized to see this page, ping `@dev-infra-support` or escalate to `@github-owners`.
 1. Check the status of the webhook, if it's not green, something is wrong.
 However, if it is green it is no guarantee that the webhook is operating as usual!
 If GitHub Webhooks is experiencing degraded performance, it might not be emitting events to the endpoint at all any more, and the green status was the last submission before the outage started.
 See the next step to verify the status of Webhooks.
 1. Check [GitHub Status](https://www.githubstatus.com/)
 1. Check [Buildkite Status](https://www.buildkitestatus.com/)